 If a certain action caused a certain response, desirable or undesirable, reflecting on the events and the relationship between them will help create meaning, support knowledge transfer, and allow for further reflection and learning.
-This will require the student to distinguish relevant information as well as construct a model of how the specific parts fit together and impact one another.
-It will also involve evaluating the relationships to determine if the outcome is positive or negative, based on personal standards and criteria.
-Through reflection, the student will be able to state their criteria for evaluation based on their personal goals, values, and/or interests to judge if the outcome was good or bad.
+This will require the student to differentiate and distinguish relevant information as well as construct a model of how the specific parts fit together and impact one another.
+It will also involve evaluating the relationships, based on personal standards and criteria.
+Through reflection, the student will be able to state their criteria for evaluation based on their personal goals, values, and/or interests.